Greek Revival; house may have started out as a Late Greek Revival; side hall form

 Themes: Architectural, Community Development, Education

 On July 8th, 1908 Phillip F. Ripley & wife Mabel B. became the new owners and it remained with the family for over 40 years.
 Mr. Ripley was a chemist in Lawrence.
+He was the son of George Ripley of 48 Central St. and brother of Alfred.
+L. Ripley.
 Abbot Academy purchased “Ripley House,” as it was then known, in the 1955 and used it for faculty housing.
 With the merger of Abbot & Phillips Academy in 1973 the house was deeded over to the Trustees of Phillips Academy.
 The home was later sold to J. Larry & Nancy R. Jones on June 29, 1978.
 Six years later on June 29, 1984 Samuel S. & Ann G. Rogers acquired the property.
 They lived here 14 years before selling to the current owners James W. & Mary M. Pannos on July 1, 1998.

 1852 map - no house, street not laid out